waveFrontSet/machine-learning-scp/README.md

 make setup
 ```

-Then, to fetch the SCP articles via the web crawler, use the `data` target.
+Then, to fetch the SCP articles via the web crawler and preprocess them, use the `data` target.

 ``` sh
 make data
 ```

-Explore the data in `data/raw`.
-That's all for now.
+Explore the data in `data/processed`.
+If you want to be inspired, take a look at
+<a href="https://github.com/waveFrontSet/machine-learning-scp/tree/master/notebooks">my Jupyter Notebooks</a>.

 About the accompanying blog posts
 ------------